utrna/foldr/RNA_HEAT/README.txt

 ~~~~~~~~~~~~~~~~~

 From a shell, you can use "make check".
 Or, you can pick any of
-the tests in "test/cases/..." and run them individually.
+the tests under "test/.../..." and run them individually.

 Building